Dubai: Education

 Dubai has a very active education regulator, the KHDA, which is best known for its school ratings, but actually has a wide mandate when it comes to school improvement in the emirate.
-Its inspections truly matter, and there is no doubt that school quality has improved as a result of its implementation.
 A total of 17 schools are currently rated Outstanding (2020), and a further 40 are rated Very Good.
 Parents in general rate schools highly.

-The top 10 largest universities by student numbers in Dubai according to the KHDA (2024) are Middlesex University Dubai, Heriot-Watt University Dubai, University of Wollongong in Dubai, Manipal Academy of Higher Education, Dubai, American University in Dubai, S P Jain School of Global Management, Rochester Institute of Technology of Dubai, Amity University Dubai, University of Birmingham Dubai, and Birla Institute of Technology and Science Pilani Dubai.
-They offer courses in all major subjects with the most popular subject areas being Business, followed by Information Technology, then Engineering.
+The top 10 largest universities by student numbers in Dubai are Middlesex University Dubai, Heriot-Watt University Dubai, University of Wollongong in Dubai, Manipal Academy of Higher Education, Dubai, American University in Dubai, S P Jain School of Global Management, Rochester Institute of Technology of Dubai, Amity University Dubai, University of Birmingham Dubai, and Birla Institute of Technology and Science Pilani Dubai.
+They offer courses in all major subjects, with the most popular subject areas being Business, followed by Information Technology, then Engineering.
 Most Universities in Dubai are located in the two Educational Zones (Knowledge Village or Academic City).
 In 2013, Synergy University Dubai Campus opened its campus in Jumeirah Lakes Towers being a first University in Dubai to be located outside of Educational Zones (Knowledge Village or Academic City).

 Only 4 Dubai Universities are present in the QS World University Rankings 2024/2025.
 To allow the assessment of more UAE Universities, the Ministry of Education launched The National Higher Education Institutions Classification Framework which classifies UAE Universities based on their research and teaching.
 Of the top 10 largest Dubai universities University of Wollongong in Dubai, American University in Dubai, and Rochester Institute of Technology of Dubai, were all classified as "Very Good" within The National Higher Education Institutions Classification Framework.